mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

   -  Existing arguments, such as version, start and end progress...etc. are unaffected by this change.
   -  E.g. `createChildAlgorithm("CreateSampleWorkspace", version=1, XUnit="Wavelength")`

+- Added possibility to forward log messages to Python, see `mantid.utils.logging.log_to_python`.

 Installation
 ------------